Frequently Asked Questions

 Q. I’m ready to start.
 How do I apply?

-Please email us at firstname.lastname@example.org and include an innovative business plan, the resumes of all team members and complete our Roseview program application form.
+Please complete our Roseview program application form and include an innovative business plan, and the resumes of all team members.
 Please explain your business goals and if you intend to apply under the Start-up Visa program.
 We will review the information you send us and discuss with you if we believe our programs can help you meet your goals.

 Q. Can Roseview Global issue Letters of Support?

 Yes.
-Roseview Global can issue Letters of Support to those who meet all requirements of our programs and successfully complete our programs.
+Roseview Global can issue Letters of Support to applicants who meet all of IRCC and Roseview’s requirements and participate in all elements of Roseview’s program.